-Adaptation to environmental change can carry negative externalities.
-We document one such case: farmers in California respond to heat and drought by extracting more groundwater, harming access to drinking water for nearby residents.
-Using yearly variation we show that surface water scarcity and heat increase agricultural well construction, groundwater depletion, and domestic well failures, and that well drilling accounts for a large share of the latter effects.
-In our setting, adaptation also exacerbates inequality.
-Effects on domestic well failures are concentrated in low-income and Latino communities.
-Climate damage estimates may be incomplete without accounting for the external costs of adaptation.
+Adaptation to environmental change can exacerbate existing externalities in common-pool natural resources.
+We document one such case: Farmers in California respond to heat and drought by extracting more groundwater, lowering the water table, and harming access to drinking water for nearby residents.
+Using yearly variation we show that surface water scarcity and heat increase agricultural well construction, groundwater depletion, and domestic well failures, and that well construction accounts for a large share of the latter effects.
+In our setting, adaptation also exacerbates inequality: Effects on domestic well failures are concentrated in low-income and Latino communities.

-\We would like to thank Andrew Ayres, Tina Andarge, Graham Fogg, Danae Hernandez-Cortes, Jelena Jezdimirovic, Kyle Meng, Rich Sexton and seminar participants at AERE and AAEA Summer Conferences, the University of Alabama, Georgia Tech, University of Nevada-Reno, the NBER Distributional Impacts of Climate Change in the Agricultural Sector conference, the Occasional Workshop, Property & Environment Research Center, the University of San Francisco, the University of Wisconsin-Madison, the Young Scholars Symposium on Natural Resource Governance at Indiana University for helpful comments and discussions.
+^{}We would like to thank Andrew Ayres, Tina Andarge, Corbett Grainger, Graham Fogg, Danae Hernandez-Cortes, Jelena Jezdimirovic, Kyle Meng, Rich Sexton and seminar participants at the University of Alabama, UC Berkeley, Georgia Tech, Marquette University, University of Nevada-Reno, the NBER Distributional Impacts of Climate Change in the Agricultural Sector conference, the Occasional Workshop, Property & Environment Research Center, the University of San Francisco, the University of Wisconsin-Madison, Toulouse School of Economics, Paris School of Economics, Center for Environmental Economics - Montpellier, and the Young Scholars Symposium on Natural Resource Governance at Indiana University for helpful comments and discussions.
 We are grateful to Samantha Poteet for research assistance.
-Funding for this research came from the Giannini Foundation of Agricultural Economics and USDA NIFA Award 2021-68012-35914.
+Funding for this research came from the Giannini Foundation of Agricultural Economics, USDA NIFA Award 2021-68012-35914, and U.S. National Science Foundation grant DEB-2205239.
+This study uses publicly accessible observational data, and therefore, we did not complete a pre-registration or pre-analysis plan.

-&lt;sup>†Department of Agricultural and Applied Economics, University of Wisconsin-Madison.
+[†]Department of Agricultural and Applied Economics, University of Wisconsin-Madison.
 Email: hadachek@wisc.edu

-&lt;sup>‡Department of Agricultural and Resource Economics, University of California, Berkeley.
+[‡]Department of Agricultural and Resource Economics, University of California, Berkeley.
 Email: ebruno@berkeley.edu

-&lt;sup>§Department of Agricultural Economics and Economics, Montana State University.
+[§]Department of Agricultural Economics and Economics, Montana State University.
 Email: nicholas.hagerty@montana.edu

-&lt;sup>¶Department of Agricultural and Resource Economics, University of California, Davis.
+[¶]Department of Agricultural and Resource Economics, University of California, Davis.
 Email: kkjessoe@ucdavis.edu